stefanvictora/hue-scheduler/README.md

   ~~~
   In this example, Hue Scheduler also interpolates between `sunset` and `sunrise`.

   >  Note: You can enable ``interpolate:true`` per default for all states by using the ``--interpolate-all`` command line flag.
-This behavior can be customized by either explicitly setting ``interpolate:false`` for single states, or by defining a custom ``tr-before`` which overrides the interpolate property.
+This behavior can be customized by either explicitly setting ``interpolate:false`` for single states, or by defining a custom ``tr-before`` which takes precedence over the interpolate property.

 ### Advanced Properties